tlevine/dada.pink/user-2015-music-video-plots/index.md

 I'll conclude with some advice on how you can use data music videos in practice.

-## 1. The theory behind music videos
+## 1. The theory and history of data music videos
-So first the theory.

 ### Why we plot data in the first place
 Let's talk about why we plot data.